Cosworth GBA: Turbos

 The Cosworth GBA was a compact V6 engine that was 450mm long and 510mm high.
 With regard to the number of cylinders, Cosworth was based on the successful TAG engine from Porsche.
-However, at 120 degrees, it was more in line with the 120 degree V6 that Ferrari had been running since 1981 rather than the 80 degree TAG-Porsche or the 90 degree Hondas and Renaults, which were designed to be particularly narrow with a view to profiled underbodies.
+However, at 120 degrees, it was more in line with the 120 degree V6 that Ferrari had been running since 1981 rather than the 80 degree Honda or the 90 degree TAG-Porsche and Renault, which were designed to be particularly narrow with a view to profiled underbodies.
 Because smooth underbodies were mandatory from 1983, Cosworth no longer had to take such aspects into account.
 The engine block and cylinder heads were made of aluminium alloy.
-The displacement was 1498 cm³.
+The displacement was 1498 cm^{3}.
 Cosworth did not disclose bore and stroke dimensions, but outside engineers estimate values of 78 mm (bore) × 52.18 mm (stroke).
 The cylinder running surfaces were coated with Nikasil.
 Each cylinder had two intakes and two exhaust valves.
 The valves were at an angle of 40 degrees to each other.
 There were two overhead camshafts for each bank of cylinders, driven by chains seen for the first time in Formula One since the Australian designed and built Repco-Brabham V8 engines of the mid-late 1960s.
 The GBA had twin turbochargers designed by Garrett, operating in a single stage.
 The ignition system was supplied by Magneti Marelli.
-When the original engine was first put together by Cosworth's Alan Eldridge, the pistons were German made Mahles.
+When the original engine was first put together by Cosworth's Alan Eldridge, the pistons were German made Mahle.
 Cosworth had originally intended to manufacture their own pistons for the GBA once the engine was proven, but it was later found to be more cost effective to continue using the Mahle pistons.
-The engine electronics were a Ford-Cosworth development (EEC-IV) in conjunction with American based Motorola.
+The engine electronics were a Ford-Cosworth development (EEC-IV) in conjunction with American-based Motorola.
 The electronics and the engine management system team was headed up by Steve Taylor, a British Electronics Engineer with Cosworth, Ford America software expert Jim Coats, and American Motorola Electrical Engineer Frank Rayo.
 The entire electronics program was overseen by Ford USA's Head of Electronic Engine Development, Bob Stelmaszak.
-All of the modules that would be used to carry the engine management system on the cars would be designed in the UK but manufactured in the USA, while almost all of the software development and electronics programming took place in the UK or at the various Formula one race circuits around the world.
+All of the modules that would be used to carry the engine management system on the cars would be designed in the UK but manufactured in the US, while almost all of the software development and electronics programming took place in the UK or at the various Formula one race circuits around the world.

 The first engines had a compression ratio of 6.5:1.
 Over the course of the season, Cosworth gradually increased the compression ratio to 7.5:1 and eventually to 8.0:1.
 After starting at 700 bhp for qualifying, the engines increased to around 900 bhp hp towards the end of the 1986 season.
 In the second half of the 1987 season, this achievement was finally achieved in the race.
 The performance of the Cosworth engines was thus slightly higher than that of the Honda engines.